-Covered Service Payment Obligation Waived Implanted and injected contraceptives received from PPO or Participating providers.
+Covered Service Payment Obligation Waived Contraceptive medical devices, such as intrauterine devices and diaphragms received from PPO or Participating providers.
+Deductible Coinsurance Copayment Implanted and injected contraceptives received from PPO or Participating providers.
 Deductible Coinsurance Copayment Medical evaluations and counseling for nicotine dependence per U.S. Preventive Services Task Force (USPSTF) guidelines when received from PPO or Participating providers.
 Deductible Coinsurance Copayment Newborn's initial hospitalization, when considered normal newborn care - facility and practitioner services.
 Deductible Office and independent lab services received from PPO Providers.
 Some lab testing performed in the office may be sent to a provider that is not a PPO Provider for processing.
 When this happens, your deductible and coinsurance may apply.
 Deductible Postpartum home visit (one).
-Deductible Coinsurance Preventive care, items, and services, received from PPO or Participating providers, as follows: Items or services with an "A" or "B" rating in the current recommendations of the United States Preventive Services Task Force (USPSTF); Immunizations as recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention (ACIP); Preventive care and screenings for infants, children, and adolescents provided for in guidelines supported by the Health Resources and Services Administration (HRSA); and Preventive care and screenings for women provided for in guidelines supported by the HRSA.
-Deductible Coinsurance Copayment Preventive digital breast tomosynthesis (3D mammogram) when received from PPO or Participating providers.
+Deductible Coinsurance Preventive care, items, and services, received from PPO or Participating providers, as follows: Deductible Coinsurance Items or services with an "A" or "B" rating in the current recommendations of the United States Preventive Services Task Force (USPSTF); Copayment Immunizations as recommended by the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention (ACIP); Preventive care and screenings for infants, children, and adolescents provided for in guidelines supported by the Health Resources and Services Administration (HRSA); and Preventive care and screenings for women provided for in guidelines supported by the HRSA.
+Preventive digital breast tomosynthesis (3D mammogram) when received from PPO or Participating providers.
 Deductible Coinsurance Copayment Preventive prostate-specific antigen (PSA) testing when received from PPO or Participating providers.
-Deductible Coinsurance Copayment Prosthetic limb devices received from PPO Providers.
-Deductible Services subject to emergency room copayment amounts.
-Deductible Coinsurance
+Deductible Coinsurance Copayment

-Covered Service Payment Obligation Waived Services subject to office visit copayment amounts.
+Covered Service Payment Obligation Waived Services subject to emergency room copayment amounts.
+Deductible Coinsurance Services subject to office visit copayment amounts.
+Deductible Coinsurance Services subject to office administered specialty drug copayment amounts.
 Deductible Coinsurance Services subject to telehealth services copayment amounts.‡ Deductible Coinsurance Services subject to urgent care center copayment amounts.
 Deductible Coinsurance Vision examination (routine).
 Deductible Voluntary sterilization for female members received from PPO or Participating providers.
 Deductible Coinsurance Copayment Well-child care.
 Deductible X-ray and lab services billed by PPO facilities and interpretations by PPO practitioners when your practitioner sends you to the outpatient department of a PPO facility.
 Deductible The deductible is not waived for the following diagnostic imaging/studies and radiation therapy services including, but not limited to: CT (computerized tomography), MEG (magnetoencephalography), MRAs (magnetic resonance angiography), MRIs (magnetic resonance imaging), PET (positron emission tomography), nuclear medicine, ultrasounds, radiation therapy, diagnostic mammograms, and diagnostic testing.

-^{}A complete list of recommendations and guidelines related to preventive services can be found at www.healthcare.gov.
+A complete list of recommendations and guidelines related to preventive services can be found at www.healthcare.gov.
 Recommended preventive services are subject to change and are subject to medical management.
 USPSTF "A" and "B" recommendations will be implemented no later than the first plan year that begins on or after the date that is one year after the USPSTF recommendations are issued.
 A USPSTF recommendation is considered to be issued on the last day of the month on which it publishes or otherwise releases the recommendation.
 Waived Payment Obligations will be effective following implementation of the USPSTF recommendation.